aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to PPS within C++ Applications" h2="Convert XPS to PPS within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate XPS to PPS conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XPS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+If you are a C++ developer, you may need to integrate XPS to PPS conversion feature inside your C++ applications.
+XPS and PPS are two different file formats and you may need to convert one to another for various reasons.
+For example, you may need to convert XPS to PPS to make the file compatible with a certain application or to make the file more accessible to other users.

+<h2>How Aspose.Total Helps for XPS to PPS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you to easily and quickly convert XPS to PPS.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export XPS to PPTX and convert PPTX to PPS respectively.

+To export XPS to PPTX, you can use Aspose.PDF for C++.
+It is a powerful API that can help you to convert XPS to PPTX in just a few lines of code.
+It also provides a wide range of features that can help you to customize the output PPTX file.

+Once you have exported XPS to PPTX, you can use Aspose.Slides for C++ to convert PPTX to PPS.
+It is a feature-rich API that can help you to convert PPTX to PPS with ease.
+It also provides a wide range of features that can help you to customize the output PPS file.

+In conclusion, Aspose.Total for C++ is a comprehensive suite of APIs that can help you to easily and quickly convert XPS to PPS.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export XPS to PPTX and convert PPTX to PPS respectively.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}